sparrc/cookbook/readme.md

 #### Directions:

 1. Heat the oil in a heavy pot over medium heat.
-1. Cook the carrots, onion, and garlic in the hot oil about 10 minutes.
+1. Cook the potatoes, carrots, onion, and garlic in the hot oil about 10 minutes.
-1. Stir in the salt, pepper, cumin, turmeric, and cabbage and cook another 5 minutes.
+1. Stir in the salt, pepper, cumin, turmeric, and cabbage and cook until cabbage is soft and wilted, about 15 minutes.
-1. Add the potatoes; cover.
-1. Reduce heat to medium-low and cook until potatoes are soft, 20 to 30 minutes, deglazing/scraping the pot every 5 minutes.

 Baked Miso Eggplant
 ================================================================================